SUSE/bci-docs/README.md

 cd ../..
 ```

-From here you can run Hugo as a server to see the serve documentation locally.
+From here you can run Hugo as a server to see the served documentation locally.
 You can run it from the CLI with:

 ```console
 hugo server